lowRISC/opentitan/hw/ip/spi_device/doc/theory_of_operation.md

 If `invalid_locality` configuration is set, the logic returns `INVALID` value to the host system, when the host system sends a read request to the Locality greater than 4.
 If the request is in the supported locality (0-4), the logic checks `TPM_ACCESS_x.activeLocality` then returns data based on the table 39 in the spec for Return-by-HW registers.
 Other registers in the table should be processed by SW.

+Note that firmware is in the loop to process write commands to these registers.
+Consequently, the TPM over SPI submodule cannot meet timing requirements for updated data to be available within one wait state.
+Once firmware writes the CSRs, the submodule can return the data as specified, however.

 ## Detecting Reliability Errors